-This Web log is not easy to navigate; seems ironic to me.
-Past posts seem to get buried and are not easily accessible.
+This Web log is not easy to navigate and has no dedicated search function.
+That seems like a throwaway philosophy, but since I’m in my 15th year at this….
+While I can’t make it searchable, I can create an index of sorts.
 So, this is a listing of all past entries and links to them.
 Order is chronological from the beginning.

 The Uppity Course [12/11/09] A little explanation of what this is all about.
 In academic terms, “required reading.”